hmrc/individuals-business-eops-api/resources/public/api/conf/1.0/docs/overview.md

-These endpoints allow a developer to:
-   - Submit a declaration that the submission data for a business is complete
+This API allows a developer to submit a declaration that the submission date for a business is complete.